 Whether I’m backpacking, going away for a weekend with hand luggage, or checking bags for a more extended trip, I always bring packing cubes.
 People often mistake packing cubes for space-savers—compression and vacuum bags are better for traveling light.
 However, they leave clothes wrinkled and aren’t easy to pack and unpack.

 Packing cubes keep you organized and can save space by following the rule, “If your items don’t fit in the cube, they don’t get packed.”
 I use cubes of different colors and sizes for assorted clothing types and always roll my clothing items to minimize ironing.

 Packing cubes are also handy for separating clean clothes from dirty ones, and they help with organizing so I can find items easily without rummaging through my belongings.
 Features to look out for when purchasing packing cubes are multiple sizes, clear PVC or a mesh window to see what’s inside, and light, durable materials that will last a lifetime.
 I suggest the Eagle Creek Pack-It cubes.

 Alternatively, purchase a backpack with built-in packing sections, like this one.
 It also hangs like a mini wardrobe, which is helpful if you don’t want to use hotel storage.

 Scrubba Wash Bag

-  This compact bag helps us do laundry while we’re traveling.
-Basically, you fill it with water, add a few drops of your favorite biodegradable detergent, and your dirty clothes.
-You seal it up and scrub.
-Then rinse your clothes and hang them to dry.
+This compact bag helps us do laundry while traveling.
+You fill it with water and add a few drops of your favorite biodegradable detergent and dirty clothes.
+Seal it up, scrub, rinse your clothes, and hang them to dry.
 Voila!
-The best thing is that this bag also doubles as a drybag for when we go scuba diving!
+The best thing is this bag also doubles as a dry bag for scuba diving.

-  Carine & Derek from We Did It Our Way
+–Carine and Derek, We Did It Our Way

 Filtered Water Bottle